UdaySagar25/scala-spark/articleFiles/dataframe.md

  |-- Marks: integer (nullable = true)
 ```

-There is another method to read the schema of the dataframe. `df.schema` method can be used to display the dataframe's structure
+There is another method to read the schema of the dataframe. `df.schema` method can be used to display the dataframe's structure.
 ```scala
 //alternate way to print the schema of the created DataFrame println(emptyDF.schema)